tharun7115/CODTECH-Task2/README.md

 ## Overview of the Project

-### Project : Data Preprocessing Pipeline for Machine Learning
+### Project : Movie Success Prediction: Evaluation and Comparison of Key Features

 ### Objective
 To predict the success of movies based on various features such as rating, votes, revenue, genre, director, and actors using a machine learning approach.